-One of the brightest young instrumental talents to emerge from Finland today, Juho Pohjonen has attracted great attention as one of the Nordic countries’ most intriguing and talented pianists.
+One of the brightest young instrumental artists to emerge from Finland, Juho Pohjonen has attracted great attention as one of the Nordic country's most intriguing and talented pianists.

-Mr. Pohjonen's debut recording Plateaux features a performance of Scandinavian composer Pelle Gudmundsen-Holmgreen’s piano concerto Plateaux pour Piano et Orchestre with the Danish National Symphony Orchestra and solo piano piece For Piano.
-His sensational opening recital at 2010's Music@Menlo Festival led to a recording for the Music@Menlo Live 2010 series entitled Maps and Legends: Disc 8.
-Works featured on the recording are Mozart's Sonata in A Major, K.331, Grieg's Ballade in g minor in the Form of Variations on a Norwegian Folk Song, Op.
-24 and Handel's Suite in B-flat Major.
+Juho’s debut CD under the Dacapo label released in 2009 features Pelle Gudmundsen-Holmgreen’s piano concerto Plateaux pour Piano et Orchestre with the Danish National Symphony Orchestra under Ed Spanjaard and solo piano piece For Piano.
+His sensational opening recital at Music@Menlo’s 2010 Festival led to a recording for the Music@Menlo Live 2010 series entitled Maps and Legends: Disc 8, bringing together works by Mozart, Grieg, Handel and Brahms.

 Pohjonen began piano studies in 1989 when he entered the Junior Academy of the Sibelius Academy, Helsinki subsequently joining the Sibelius Academy where in 2008 he completed his Master's Degree under Meri Louhos and Hui-Ying Liu.
 Winner of numerous Scandinavian Piano Competitions including First Prize at the 2004 Nordic Piano Competition in Nyborg, Denmark, Juho was selected by Sir András Schiff as winner of the Klavier Festival Ruhr Scholarship in 2009.